Law Society of Saskatchewan

 Equity and Access Committee:

-The Equity & Diversity Committee assists the Benchers by monitoring developments and providing advice on issues affecting equity and diversity in the legal profession, and access to legal services in Saskatchewan; exploring and recommending actions and/or initiatives to be taken with respect to equity and diversity within the legal profession, and access to legal services in Saskatchewan; identifying deficiencies in the delivery of legal services in Saskatchewan; making recommendations for and supporting ongoing education and awareness training for members of the legal profession relating to equity and diversity; and making recommendations to improve access to legal services in Saskatchewan and to provide solutions for appropriate regulation.
+The Equity & Access Committee assists the Benchers by monitoring developments and providing advice on issues affecting equity and diversity in the legal profession, and access to legal services in Saskatchewan; exploring and recommending actions and/or initiatives to be taken with respect to equity and diversity within the legal profession, and access to legal services in Saskatchewan; identifying deficiencies in the delivery of legal services in Saskatchewan; making recommendations for and supporting ongoing education and awareness training for members of the legal profession relating to equity and diversity; and making recommendations to improve access to legal services in Saskatchewan and to provide solutions for appropriate regulation.

 Members:

-• Barbara Mysko (Chair)
+• Martin Phillipson (Chair)

-• Kaitlynn McArthur (Vice-Chair)
+• Christopher Triggs (Vice-Chair)

 Staff: